Omahans lose dozens of hours and hundreds of dollars to traffic congestion, study finds

 When you add up all the time Omahans lose to traffic congestion, it comes out to 19 million hours of delay annually — up from 9.7 million in 2000, the institute found.

-The study, which tracks numbers as recent as 2017, is just the latest data to highlight the metro's worsening traffic.
+The study, which tracks numbers as recent as 2017, is just the latest data to highlight the metro area’s worsening traffic.

 Sign up for The World-Herald's afternoon updates